rubendal/Sm4sh-Calculator/README.md

 * Max distance

 #### Launch Visualizer
-Note: Work in progress, stage layout collision detection might give weird results and bounced trajectories are not accurate and can only calculate one bounce per calculation
+Note: Work in progress, stage layout collision detection might give weird results and bounced trajectories are not accurate

 Visualize launch trajectory, position per hitstun frame and distance launched in a graph and display stage layout with some collision detection